 Multiple sclerosis (MS) can profoundly affect your physical health, but it can also take a serious toll on your mental health.
-Depression, stress, anxiety, and mood swings are all common in people with advancing MS, but you don’t have to suffer silently.
+Depression, stress, anxiety, and mood swings are all common in people with advancing MS, but it’s possible to manage these emotional changes.
 Here are some ways to reduce stress, create a healthier mindset, and maintain a better quality of life.

 If you have MS, you know that each day brings new challenges and questions.
-Constant uncertainty and worry can drive even the most stable person to become anxious, stressed, or fearful.
+Constant uncertainty and worry can cause almost anyone to feel anxious, stressed, or fearful.

 The most common emotional changes you may experience with MS include: